 Decision making is a process in which we select a course of action among available options.
 It begins when we need to do something but we do not know what.
 First, we embark on a journey into a land of rationality to study the normative approach.
 Since our ability to think and knowledge are limited and time is pressing, it is not surprising that some behavioral biases will observed in decision making processes.
 Of course, this will require adjusting our normative theories to capture these biases.
 This will be the second purpose of this course.

-Microeconomic analysis applied to public policy problems with an emphasis on practical examples and how they illustrate microeconomic theories.
-Policy issues such as pollution, welfare and income distribution, market design, industry regulation, price controls, tax policy and health insurance are practical examples used to illustrate the abstract principles of microeconomics.
+This course covers microeconomic analysis applied to public policy problems with an emphasis on practical examples and how they illustrate microeconomic theories.
+Policy issues such as pollution, welfare and income distribution, market design, industry regulation, price controls, tax policy, and health insurance are used to illustrate the abstract principles of microeconomics.

 Fundamental aspects of data management and interpretation emphasizing sampling, descriptive statistics, index numbers and construction of aggregated variables.
-Students will learn probability theory, confidence intervals, hypothesis testing and regression analysis using the EXCEL spreadsheet program and STATA statistical software.
+Students will learn basic probability theory and statistics.
+The course will include an introduction to simple regression analysis using STATA statistical software.

 This course is the first in a two-part graduate sequence in Public Economics.
 We will focus on the role of government intervention in the economy and cover the following topics: externalities, public goods theory, local public finance (with a focus on the economics of education), and social insurance.
 For each topic, we will focus on theoretical and empirical evidence as well as relevant empirical research methods.